How to prepare your home, business or farm for a flood

 Most evacuation centres will let you bring your pets.
 You should take pet food and remember to put cats and small animals in a pet carrier or secure box.

-If you are concerned about flooding caused by blocked drains, gullies or water running off fields, report this to your local authority.
+Report flooding caused by blocked drains, gullies or water running off fields to your local authority.

-If you are concerned about blocked rivers, landslides or flooding from rivers and the sea please report this immediately to our 24 hours incident line on 03000 65 3000.
+Report flooding caused by blocked rivers, landslides or flooding from rivers and the sea to our 24 hours incident line on 03000 65 3000.

 If you are concerned about floodwater affecting your gas, electricity, water or sewerage services, please call your supplier.